 A Community Safety Plan demonstrates Council’s commitment to working in partnership with the community and key stakeholders to provide a safer and more vibrant community for all.
 It details the City of Port Phillip’s contribution to making our community a safer and more resilient place to live, work and visit.
 It also aligns with a range of state and federal strategies that relate to crime prevention, family violence, reducing harm from alcohol and drugs, emergency response and community safety.

-Our new Community Safety Plan will replace the current Community Safety Plan 2019 - 2025 which expires in November 2025.
+Our new Community Safety Plan will replace the current Community Safety Plan 2019 - 2025.

 What's happened so far?

-To date we have undertaken three lots of community engagement to develop the draft Community Safety Plan.
+To date we have undertaken three lots of community engagement which have informed the draft Community Safety Plan.
 This includes:

 Phase 1: Pre-engagement (September 2024)